freeCodeCamp/freeCodeCampOS/docs/src/configuration.md

 ### Definitions

 - `id`: A unique, incremental integer - `number`
-- `title`: The human-readable title of the project - `string`
 - `dashedName`: The name of the project corresponding to the `curriculum/locales/<PROJECT_DASHED_NAME>.md` file - `string`
-- `description`: The description of the project shown on the landing page - `string`
 - `isIntegrated`: Whether or not to treat the project as a single-lesson project - `boolean` (default: `false`)
 - `isPublic`: Whether or not to enable the project for public viewing. **Note:** the project will still be visible on the landing page, but will be disabled - `boolean` (default: `false`)
 - `currentLesson`: The current lesson of the project - `number` (default: `1`)